Suoakira/keep-it-simple/README.md

 # keep-it-simple

-This is a th frontend to for a money management app.
+This is a the frontend to for a Money Management app.

 The provides users with a simple organised way to organise all their saving goals.